gootga/MIXTUM/README.md

 ## Dependencies

-We give instructions to install the dependencies for a Linux system using a virtual environment and `pip`.
+We give instructions to install the dependencies for Linux and Windows systems using a virtual environment and `pip`.
+We assume that Python 3 is available on your system.

-First create a virtual environment under the `.venv` directory, where the required libraries will be installed, and activate it.
+First create a virtual environment under the `.venv` directory within Mixtum's location, where the required libraries will be installed, and activate it.
+Note that you can create the virtual environment on any location of your filesystem, and name it as you wish.

+On Linux and Windows, open a terminal and enter Mixtum's directory.
+Then create the virtual environment:

     python -m venv .venv

+Afterwards, you should activate it.
+On Linux, this is done as follows:

     source .venv/bin/activate

+On Windows, the activation script to be run depends on the employed shell.
+If using Command Prompt:

+    .venv\Scripts\activate.bat

+Whereas PowerShell requires running the following script:

+    .venv\Scripts\Activate.ps1

+In case the execution policiy of PowerShell does not allow the execution of scripts, you can enable it with the following command on a PowerShell run as administrator:

+    Set-ExecutionPolicy -ExecutionPolicy RemoteSigned

 The standalone script depends on `numpy` and `matplotlib`.
 The graphical user interface depends on `pyside6`, `numpy` and `matplotlib`.
 Please, install these libraries in the virtual environment with `pip` as follows.